s0/teaching-resources/python/space_shooter/lesson/index.md

                 sys.exit()

 We'll skip over an explanation for these three lines of code for now, but they will be explained later on.
+For now, all you need to know is that it checks if the user has closed the window, and if the window has been closed we close the whole program.

         clock.tick(50)